 - Drink sweetener: use in coffee and hot chocolate in place of other sugars.

-- Cobblers/crumbles/and crisps: sprinkle it over your fruity treat (like this mixed berry crumble) for sweetness and crunch.
+- Cobblers/crumbles/and crisps: sprinkle it over your fruity treat (like this mixed berry crumble or peach cobbler) for sweetness and crunch.

 - Pickles: feel free to use brown sugar instead of other sweeteners when pickling foods.
 Like these pickled eggs, pickled red onions, pickled turnips, or pickled jalapeños.